 Urticaria: Also known as Hives, is an allergic reaction from food or medication where red, itchy, and swollen spots appear on the surface of the skin.

-Urushiol: A toxic substance found in resin that causes allergic skin reaction.
+Urushiol: A toxic substance found in resin that causes an allergic skin reaction.

 Vitiligo: A skin disorder where smooth, white patches appear in the skin due to the loss of pigment-producing cells.
 Dermatologists can treat this type of skin disorder.